geonetwork/core-doc-sources/eng/users/source/managing_metadata/formatter/index.rst

 The config.properties file contains some configuration options used when creating the xml document.
 Some of the properties include:

  - *fixedLang* - sets the language of the strings to the fixed language, this ensures that the formatter will always use the same language for its labels, strings, etc... no matter what language code is in the url.
- - *loadGeonetworkStrings* - if true or non-existent then geonetwork strings will be added to the xml document before view.xsl is applied.
+ - *loadGeonetworkStrings* - if true or non-existent then GeoNetwork strings will be added to the xml document before view.xsl is applied.
 The default is true so if this parameter is not present then the strings will be loaded
  - *schemasToLoad* - defines which schema localization files should be loaded and added to the xml document before view.xsl is applied

   - if a comma separated list then only those schemas will be loaded